UCBoulder/VIVO/README.md

 so to start vivo vivo-cub-staging do: sudo systemctl start vivo-cub-staging

+Note - you might see messages that look like this below.
+Please ignore them because you might remove working images for other containers.
+WARNING
+: Found orphan containers (vivo-staging, solr-staging, vivo-setup, solr-setup) for this project.
+If you removed or renamed this service in your compose file, you can run this command with the --remove-orphans flag to clean it up.

 The rest of the CU Boulder specific commands to view logs and debug will be in Confluence.
 To do generic VIVO debugging please see the VIVO confluence: https://wiki.lyrasis.org/display/VIVODOC112x/